Chinese spare ribs are a perennial takeaway favourite, my version is cooked in the Instant Pot my current favourite kitchen gadget for cooking ribs.

 Can you guess that I think it is a terrible practice, teeheee.

-Anyway, my Chinese spare ribs, just like my tandoori chicken recipe contain no red food colouring.
+Anyway, these ribs, just like my tandoori chicken recipe contain no red food colouring.

 They are a glorious representation of the ingredients that went into making them.